-The pandemic forced biopharma companies to prioritize digital innovation, instill it into every aspect of work, and use it to transform the experiences of patients and partners.
-However, the momentum and importance of digital innovation isn’t slowing down—it’s accelerating to become a new competitive advantage for organizations.
+The pandemic forced biopharma companies to prioritise digital innovation, instill it into every aspect of work, and use it to transform the experiences of patients and partners.
+However, the momentum and importance of digital innovation isn’t slowing down—it’s accelerating to become a new competitive advantage for organisations.

 The industry is at an inflection point where enterprises can either choose to meet the moment and double down on digital innovation investments through leapfrog digital innovation or decelerate and accept the risk of digital inferiority.